Does human speech follow Benford's Law?: Conclusion

 \section{Conclusion}

 We evaluated the distribution of leading digits in the speech spectrum (extracted at the frame level) and showed that it follows Benford’s law on average.
 One possible explanation for adherence to Benford’s law comes from existing models of the speech production mechanism.
 Human speech can be modeled as the product of multiple independent signals in the frequency domain and it’s known that datasets that can be modeled in this way will tend to follow Benford's Law.
 Based on this observation we proposed a new feature set, dubbed the Benford similarity (BenS) features, for characterizing the {\em Benfordness} of speech at the level of an utterance using the KL divergence between the empirically-estimated Benford distribution and the ideal Benford distribution.
 Classification results showed that this feature set can distinguish between human speech and synthetic speech with accuracy exceeding 90\%.
 It’s important to note that the classification experiment was limited as the dataset consisted of only 20 speakers from the TIMIT test set.
 This was done in order to match the human data to the unique synthetic voices, of which we only had 20.
+Future work will focus on analyzing the utility of BenS Features in other contexts.